Aliases for DCP2 Gene

 GeneCards Summary for DCP2 Gene

 DCP2 (Decapping MRNA 2) is a Protein Coding gene.
 Diseases associated with DCP2 include non-syndromic x-linked intellectual disability.
-Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include RNA binding and manganese ion binding.

 UniProtKB/Swiss-Prot for DCP2 Gene